 On the other hand, the uncertainties in the emission estimations cannot be fully described by using different emission rates, since some discrepancy could be driven by spatial variability of emissions.
-For example, a new dataset of gridded iodide concentration produced using machine learning methods based on observations has recently become available (Sherwen et al., 2019), showing different average concentration and spatial distribution from the two parameterizations used in this study (Chance et al., 2014;MacDonald et al., 2014).
-Future studies focusing on the impacts of iodine chemistry should better include the new dataset though the reported iodide values by Sherwen et al., (2019) lie between those calculated values used in this study.
-In addition, the emissions of halocarbons are less understood than SSA and inorganic iodine, and simply scaling the emission rates using global annual fluxes may not well capture the variations of emission rates in different areas.
-In our domain, because the observations are very sparse, the constraints on the emission estimations are very weak, and more studies are needed to better characterize the halocarbon emissions, especially in the tropical western Pacific which is potentially important for stratospheric injection.
+For example, a new dataset of gridded iodide concentration produced using machine-learning methods based on observations has recently become available (Sherwen et al., 2019), showing different average concentrations and spatial distributions from the two parameterizations used in this study (Chance et al., 2014; MacDonald et al., 2014).
+Future studies focusing on the impacts of iodine chemistry should include the new dataset, though the reported iodide values by Sherwen et al. (2019) lie between those calculated values used in this study.
+In addition, the emissions of halocarbons are less understood than SSA and inorganic iodine, and simply scaling the emission rates using global annual fluxes may not capture the variations of emission rates in different areas well.
+In our domain, because the observations are very sparse, the constraints on the emission estimations are very weak, and more studies are needed to better characterize the halocarbon emissions, especially in the tropical western Pacific, which is potentially important for stratospheric injection.

-4. Conclusions
+4 Conclusions

-To examine the impacts of gas/particle exchange between ocean and atmosphere on the regional air oxidation capacity, we explore the impact of marine-emitted halogen species on atmospheric OH in East Asia in summer.
-The net ΔP{OH} caused by all marine-emitted halogen species has both positive and negative signs in the marine atmosphere and the positive ΔP{OH} appears mainly at nearshore areas.
-The monthly P{OH} is generally decreased over the ocean with maxima of 10-15% in the Philippine Sea, but is increased in many nearshore areas, with maxima of 7-9% in the Bohai Sea.
-In the coastal areas of southern China, the monthly change of P{OH} can be comparable to or even larger than that over the ocean, though the relative values are relatively small (up to 3-5%) due to the large absolute value over land.
-These results indicate a notable impact of marine-emitted halogens on atmospheric oxidation capacity, which could have significant implication in the lifetime of long-lived species such as CH4 (one of the major greenhouse gases) in long-term and amount of air pollutants such as O3 in the episodic events.
+To examine the impacts of gas and particle exchanges between the ocean and atmosphere on the regional air oxidation capacity, we explore the impact of marine-emitted halogen species on atmospheric OH in East Asia in summer.
+The net ΔP{OH} caused by all marine-emitted halogen species has both positive and negative signs in the marine atmosphere, and the positive ΔP{OH} appears mainly at nearshore areas.
+The monthly POH is generally decreased over the ocean, with maxima of 10 %-15 % in the Philippine Sea, but is increased in many nearshore areas, with maxima of 7 %-9 % in the Bohai Sea.
+In the coastal areas of southern China, the monthly change in P{OH} can be comparable to or even larger than that over the ocean, though the relative values are relatively small (up to 3%-5%) due to the large absolute value over land.
+These results indicate a notable impact of marine-emitted halogens on atmospheric oxidation capacity, which could have significant implications for the lifetime of long-lived species such as CH4 (one of the major greenhouse gases) in the long term and the quantity of air pollutants such as O3 in episodic events.